SavvasMohito/python-multithreading-emulator/README.md

 ## How to use

-You can run the two executables via the VS Code debug tab.
+1. Build and Run the main [oauth2-testing project](https://github.com/SavvasMohito/oauth2-testing/tree/wip/docker-compose) using Docker.
+Specific instructions about this step can be found in the project's README.

+2. Log in to [kratos-dashboard](https://172.24.1.14/) and go to the userTokens subpage (lock (🔒) symbol on the navigation bar).
+Make sure the user has an active access_token.
+If not, click the link shown in the page to get a new one.

+3. Copy the User ID found in the userTokens subpage above the access token information and paste it in the `user_id` field in the emulator's config.json file.

-1. "Test Data Collector" is used as the receiver server of the http requests and prints the request body in the terminal.
+4. Run the "Test Data Collector" executable which is used as a test receiver server of the http requests and prints the access token and request body in the terminal.

-2. "Device Emulator" is running based on the configuration found in the config.json file.
-The devices created are sending http requests to the Data Collector.
+5. Run the "Device Emulator" executable which starts the emulation based on the configuration found in the config.json file.
+The devices created send http requests to the Data Collector.

 ## Configuration